 Defective tires can blowout and/or fail for a number of reasons including:

 All of these defects still occur despite the enacting of strict tire performance regulations.
 Firestone, Bridgestone, Goodyear, and Michelin have all recalled millions of tires in just this past decade, alone.
 Unfortunately, the defective tires sold by these companies have injured many and even killed others before the recalls had to be issued.

 You can check to see if your tires have been recalled at no charge to you by clicking here.
 DO NOT drive on defective or recalled tires.
 Call the manufacturer immediately if your tires have been recalled or deemed defective.

 We Can Prove that a Tire Defect Caused Your Accident

 The tire defect accident lawyers at Joe and Martin will use all their experience and resources available to us in order to make sure you have the strongest possible claim.
 We will conduct a thorough investigation of the accident scene as well as the damage to your vehicle.
 We will collect all relevant information and statements from police and witnesses.
 We will have industry professionals analyze your tires for defects and provide us with expert testimony.
 We will do everything we can to obtain the maximum amount of compensation due to you.

 We Value Our Clients

 We keep our all of our clients informed and up to date on their claims every step of the way.
 When you seek legal counsel from Joe and Martin you become our top priority.
 If money is an issue, that's not a problem.
-Our clients don't pay us anything until we recover for them.
 Contact us today for a FREE consultation at (843) 357-8888.